-People analytics tools help to gather and analyse HR data in a more effective and streamlined way.
-They provide the ability to explore correlation, causation and make data-driven decisions about how to adjust or progress.
-People analytic data might include workforce composition, cost per hire, employee engagement, staff turnover rate, gender pay equity and diversity.
+People analytics tools help to gather and analyze HR data in a more effective and streamlined way.
+They provide the ability to explore correlation and causation and make data-driven decisions about how to adjust or progress.
+People analytics data might include workforce composition, cost per hire, employee engagement, staff turnover rate, gender pay equity, and diversity.

-Quality insights gathered and visualised by people analytics platforms can be used to transform HR best practices, business interactions and the HR-employee relationship.
+Leadership has been making people decisions based on gut feeling for decades.
+Quality insights gathered and visualized by people analytics platforms can help to transform HR best practices, business interactions, and the HR-employee relationship.

-There are tools suitable for organisations of all different sizes, from small start-ups to larger corporations with vast numbers of employees.
+There are tools suitable for organizations of all different sizes, from small start-ups to larger corporations with vast numbers of employees.

 What Are The Key Benefits Of People Analytics Tools?

-- The potential to increase the effectiveness of your recruitment and talent acquisition process – reducing time to hire, cost and ensuring suitability for role, increasing quality of hire.
+- The potential to increase the effectiveness of your recruitment and talent acquisition process – reducing time to hire, and cost and ensuring suitability for the role, increasing quality of hire.

 - Productivity benefits, as employees feel that the business is actively investing in its people and taking action to create a better work environment through flexible and adaptive approaches and policies.

 - Improved workforce planning, lowering attrition and ensuring you are proactively recruiting to support company growth.